More Success More easily today

-Most of us are busy.
-When questioned, most of us say we have too much going on or we struggle to find time for the things we say are important.
-And yet most of us spend time doing things that will never take us where we say we want to go.
+Most of us are busy, most of us say we struggle to find time for the things we say are important and most of us spend time doing things that will never take us where we say we want to go.

 We use stop, start and continue to evaluate how we are spending our time and effort and to break free and escape the ruts.